Digitale Events

 👩🏻💻☕👨🏽💻 Virtual blind coffee break

-🤥😁 Two truths and one lie
+🤥😁 Two truths and a lie

 A concrete example here is: